 Glassblowing Safety Eyewear

 Available soon at Safety Glasses USA are Phillips Hot Glassworking Eyewear.
-This includes both prescription and non-prescription safety eyewear to meet the needs of every type of hot glassworking application and associated arts.
+This includes prescription and non-prescription safety eyewear to meet the needs of every type of hot glassworking application and associated arts.

 This Phillips line includes the following features: